 The court did concede that the ruling may produce inequitable results.
 However‚ other remedies exist to address situations of debtor misconduct.
 These remedies include sanctions for bad-faith litigation conduct‚ denial of discharge and enforcement of monetary sanctions through normal procedures for collecting judgments.

-If you are contemplating bankruptcy in Los Angeles‚ contact Cal West Law‚ APLC to schedule your free consultation.
+If you are contemplating bankruptcy in Woodland Hills‚ contact Cal West Law‚ APLC to schedule your free consultation.
 Call (818) 446-1334.

 Law v.
 Siegel‚ March 4‚ 2014‚ U.S. Supreme Court